 To be eligible to apply, you must have completed Certificate in Narrative Focused Trauma Care Level I or be a graduate of The Seattle School of Theology & Psychology.

 Continuing Education Units

-Participants in Certificate in Narrative Focused Trauma Care Level II at The Allender Center receive a certificate of completion verifying 50 seats hours.
+Participants in Certificate in Narrative Focused Trauma Care Level II at The Allender Center receive a certificate of completion verifying 55 seat hours.
 Participants may apply for recognition of these hours for CEU credit with their respective licensing bodies.
 The Allender Center is an organization housed within The Seattle School of Theology & Psychology.
-The Seattle School is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS), is authorized by the Washington Student Achievement Council, and meets the requirements and minimum education standards established for degree-granting institutions under the Degree-Granting Institution Act.
+The Seattle School is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS) and the Northwest Commission on Colleges and Universities (NWCCU), is authorized by the Washington Student Achievement Council, and meets the requirements and minimum education standards established for degree-granting institutions under the Degree-Granting Institution Act.

 The Allender Center at The Seattle School will not be held responsible for professional licensing boards or states that do not recognize the requested CEUs.